 BIRD’S EYE VIEW

-Since the beginning of our journey, Ahel has coached and trained 14 campaigns in Jordan, Palestine, Syria and Lebanon.
+Since the beginning of our journey, Ahel has coached and trained 17 campaigns in Jordan, Palestine, Syria and Lebanon.
 Some achieved political change and others social change in different fields including women’s rights, persons with disability, workers rights, family rights, refugee rights, freedom and anti-discrimination).
 In addition, Ahel has partnered with three civil society organizations supporting them in their community mobilizing and organizing to achieve objective while building the power base (Ruwwad in Jordan, Maan and Jinsaniyah in Palestine/Israel).
-To date, Ahel has trained close to 2000 community members, leaders, and activists on community organizing and movement building practices.
+To date, Ahel has trained more than 2700 community members, leaders, and activists on community organizing and movement building practices.
 In all our endeavors, we teach people public narrative because it initiates agency and protects motivation.
 Ahel invests in building a body of knowledge in Arabic around leadership, community organizing, mobilizing and campaigning.
 It published 4 case studies and 33 articles on its learning website mujtama3i.org